-AUSTRALIAN INVENTIONS Lancelot de Mole, an Australian engineer and inventor. submitted plans for an armoured tracked vehicle to the British War Office, but it was rejected in 1911... and again in 1914 Is there a pattern here?
+Lancelot de Mole, an Australian engineer and inventor, submitted plans for an armoured tracked vehicle to the British War Office, but it was rejected in 1911... and again in 1914.

-TEST RUN Little Willie's test run in 1915 wasn't a huge success.
-It chuaged along at less than walking speed and struggled on slopes.
+Little Willie's test run in 1915 wasn't a huge success.
+It chugged along at less than walking speed and struggled on slopes.
 But officers saw that with improvements it could be the basis for an effective fighting machine.
-But I think the idea has potential!